One Duck Greenstone

 Links

-A metamorphosed mudstone, technically an “argillite”, this stone formed from the compression of sediments on the ocean floor.
-Not a calcium carbonate, it will not deteriorate in the outdoors.
+Not a calcium carbonate like marble or limestone, One Duck Greenstone will not deteriorate in the outdoors.
 Its polish will be long lasting.

 This stone comes from the One Duck Lake area of Prince of Wales Island.